metno/metapi/README.md

 ##Prerequisite

-The met-api is an jvm application and at least version 7 is required. sbt is used to build the application.
+The met-api is an jvm application and at least version 7 is required. sbt is used to build the application. sbt use the zip-archive format so unzip must be installed to deploy met-api.

 ###Install instruction for ubuntu 14:04

-Install java.  'apt-get install  openjdk-7-jdk'
+Install java and unzip.  'apt-get install  openjdk-7-jdk unzip'

 Install sbt.
 Download a debian package with wget http://dl.bintray.com/sbt/debian/sbt-0.13.5.deb and